Project Type: Enterprise Design System

 Reduced unnecessary component variations to streamline design and code.

-Introduced hidden layers and modular states to allow flexibility without complexity.
+Reduced hidden layers and adopted a modular approach to allow flexibility without complexity.

 Added AI-assisted recommendations for component usage in future projects.